Dharug language: Vowels

-Examples
+Vocabulary

-The Dharug language highlights the strong link between people and place through its clan naming convention.
-This can be seen through the suffix identifier -gal and -galyan which refer to -man of and -woman of.
+The suffix identifier -gal and -galyan refer to -man of and -woman of.

 Clan names such as Burramuttagal (identifying the people) therefore translate to man of Burramutta - also known as Parramatta (identifying the place those specific people are from); Gadigal (identifying the people), man of Gadi - Sydney within Gadigal Country (identifying the place those specific people are from); and, Kamaygalyan (identifying the people), woman of Kamay - Botany Bay (identifying the place those specific people are from).
 This people-and-place naming convention within the Dharug language can be seen throughout all of the clans of the Eora Nation.

-Another example of the strong link between people and place, but without the suffix, can be seen with the nation name 'Eora' itself, which translates to people and from here or this place.
+Another example of identifying place or location without the suffix can be seen with the nation name 'Eora' itself, which translates to people and from here or this place.
 The name Eora refers collectively to the people of the Sydney region and also translates to the name of the (Greater Sydney) region inhabited by those people.

+Some sample words in the Dharug language are: